HL7/US-Core-STU3/pages/_includes/guidance.md

 In the context of US-Core, *Must Support* on any data element SHALL be interpreted as follows:

-* US-Core Responders SHALL be capable of including the data element as part of the query results as specified by the US-Core conformance resources.
+* US-Core Responders SHALL be capable of including the data element as part of the query results as specified by the [US Core Server Capability Statement].
 * US-Core Requestors SHALL be capable of processing resource instances containing the data elements without generating an error an causing the application to fail.
 In other words US-Core Requestors SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, US-Core Responders SHALL NOT include the data elements in the resource instance returned as part of the query results.
 * When querying US-Core Responders, US-Core Requestors SHALL interpret missing data elements within resource instances as data not present in the US-Core Responder's systems.